Bavlinsky District: Geography

 The district borders the Bugulma, Yutazinsky, the Republic of Bashkortostan (Yermekeyevsky, Tuimazinsky districts, the Oktyabrsky city district), the Orenburg region (Northern and Abdulinsky districts).

-The total area of the district is 1222.85 km², of which 913.28 km² is arable land.
+The district's total area is 1222.85 km², of which 913.28 km² is arable land.
 Chernozems and calcareous soils are widespread.

 Coat of arms and flag

 The coat of arms of the Bavlinsky District was approved by the Decision of the Municipal Council on October 13, 2006.
 It is made in the form of a shield, crossed by a narrow silver belt on a green and red field.
 In the center there is a tulip flower with a golden border, inside of which there is an infinity sign, completed with a golden half of a lily.
 Three golden spikes and three black fountains continue from the flower.
 Above them are the green mountains and the rising sun.

 Each element of the coat of arms has its own meaning.
 For instance, a silver belt with a figured rafter is made in the form of a kokoshnik and symbolizes the Slavic culture and peoples.
 On the other hand, a tulip signifies the unity of Tatarstan and Russia, golden ears and black fountains refer to the resources of the region, and the rising sun refers to the region's belonging to the southeastern part of the Republic of Tatarstan.

 The flag of the Bavlinsky region is rectangular in shape and is formed with two equally sized horizontal stripes - green and red, in the middle of which there are figures from the coat of arms.